Dandeson Coates Crowther

-Archdeacon Dandeson Coates Crowther (24 September 1844 - 5 January 1938) was a son of Archbishop Samuel Ajayi Crowther and a leader of the Anglican Church in West Africa.
+Dandeson Coates Crowther (24 September 1844 - 5 January 1938) was a leader of the Anglican Church in West Africa.
 He was born in Sierra Leone.
 He was a part of the Christian Missionary Society (CMS) in 1870 and titled as "Archdeacon" of the Niger Delta in 1876.
 He is credited with initiating the "mass movement" towards Christianity in the 1870s and ultimately the first African secession from the Anglican Church when he founded the Niger Delta Pastorate.
 He was ordained at Saint Mary's Parish Church by Samuel Ajayi Crowther.
-Prior to this role, he held a few temporary roles.
-This included jobs such as secretary and chaplain for his father Samuel Ajayi Crowther and Senior Pastor in Bonny, Niger Delta.
+Prior to this role, he was Senior Pastor in Bonny, Niger Delta.

-Early life
+Early life and education

 Dandeson Coates Crowther was the youngest son of Samuel Ajayi Crowther, who was the first African Anglican Bishop in Nigeria.
-His father, Archbishop Samuel Ajayi Crowther, was born in 1807 in Osogun, Yorubaland, Nigeria.
-He was enslaved at 13 years old and traded to Portuguese slave ships.
-After Great Britain abolished the slave trade in 1807, Royal Navy patrols stopped Ajayi's captive ship in April 1822, transporting these newly freedmen to Freetown, Sierra Leone.
-He was converted to the Anglican Church and adopted the name Crowther.
-Dandeson Crowther, born in 1844, was the youngest of his children.

-Education

-Dandeson Coates Crowther was educated in Sierra Leone, Nigeria, and England.
+Crowther was educated in Sierra Leone, Nigeria, and England.
 He attended the Christian Missionary Society Grammar School located in Lagos, Nigeria in 1860.
 He then relocated and attended the Christian Missionary Society College in Islington, London, graduating in 1863.
 He received a Doctorate of Divinity in Lambeth in 1921.